amoeba/alembic/README.md

 ## Contributing

-I can use all the help I can get, please feel issues or reach out to me directly before sending in pull requests though.
+I'm open to contributions through filing issues, asking questions, or submitting pull requests.

-Some possible ways to contribute are:
+Some good ways to contribute are:

-- I was learning Rust while I wrote most of this so if you see things that could be improved, please let me know
+- Help me with Rust: I was learning Rust while I wrote most of this so if you see things that could be improved, please let me know
-- File issues with ideas
+- Improve data handling.
+For example, network messages aren't yet parsed into fragments or reconstructed into game messages.
-- Implement more hooks or client functions
+- Make the UI nicer: For example, the packet UI could be way better.